(Photo courtesy of NetPS Plant Finder)

 Meyer Lemon features showy clusters of fragrant white star-shaped flowers with buttery yellow eyes at the ends of the branches from early spring to late winter.
 It has attractive dark green foliage.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It features an abundance of magnificent yellow berries from early spring to late winter.

 This is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds, bees and butterflies to your yard.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Meyer Lemon is sutiable for the following landscape applications;

 - Orchard/Edible Landscaping

 Planting & Growing

-Spiderflower is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
-With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Meyer Lemon is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
+Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
+Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.